sassoftware/viya4-iac-azure/docs/user/TerraformAzureAuthentication.md

 You can use the `TF_VAR_` prefix to set your terraform variables as environment variables.

-### Set Authentication Variables hen running Terraform directly
+### Set Authentication Variables when running Terraform directly

 Run these commands to initialize the environment for the project.
 These commands will need to be run and pulled  into your environment each time you start a new session to use this repo and terraform.